CodePushGo/website/src/content/blog/en/how-to-use-capgo-documentation-for-ota-updates.md

 ## Using CodePushGo Documentation

 Navigating documentation effectively is essential when working with OTA updates.
-CodePushGo's documentation offers detailed guidance for integrating live updates into Capacitor apps.
+CodePushGo's documentation offers detailed guidance for integrating live updates into React Native apps.

 ### Where to Find the Documentation